kubeflow/kubeflow/components/centraldashboard/ci/README.md

   serviceAccount: ci-pipeline-run-service-account
 ```

-As shown above, 3 PipelineResources are provided by the PipelineRun:
+As noted, 4 PipelineResources are provided by the PipelineRun:

 - kubeflow (input)
   the github repo is mounted at /workspace/kubeflow
 - manifests (input)
   the github repo is mounted at /workspace/manifests
 - centraldashboard (output)
-  the image is pushed to gcr
+  the image is built and pushed to gcr
 - kubeflow-4112
   the pullRequest is mounted at /workspace/kubeflow-4112 and holds info about the PR